NJ PFAS Food Packaging Ban 2028: Up to $25K Penalties

 Covered packaging types include:

-- Any other food-contact packaging — serviceware and packaging materials that come into direct contact with food
+- Any other plant fiber-based food-contact packaging— serviceware and packaging materials made from plant fibers that come into direct contact with food

 The Extended Phase-In Period